PierreGrognet/ChIPseq_Workshop/qPCR.md

 ### qPCR reactions to do

-* Beforehand, we need to quantify primer efficiency for each primer pair:
+* Beforehand, we need to **quantify primer efficiency** for each primer pair:
     + We need to prepare a "standard" by mixing different DNA as follows:
 		- 1 volume of your diluted Input (6µL)
 		- 0.5 volume of your diluted IP1 (3µL)
 		- 0.5 volume of your diluted IP2 (3µL)
     + Make a serial dilution (1:5) this "standard" (2µL into 8µL H2O).
 3 different dilutions are enough. *careful*: the acurracy of the serial dilution is essential.
-    + These 3 dilutions are referred to as "std-1", "std-2" and "std-3" in the layout for the qPCR.
+    + These 3 dilutions are referred to as "std-1" (undiluted), "std-2" (1:5 dilution) and "std-3" (1:25 dilution) in the layout for the qPCR.
     + These PCR are used to determine primer efficiency (see below).

 ------📝🔴----- *Benoit: 5/07/2022: Last year, we used a 1:5 dilution, instead of a 1:20.
-Should we upadate (c) the sentences below* ------📝-----
+Should we update (c) the sentences below* ------📝-----

-* qPCR reactions:
+* How many qPCR wells per pair of students:
     + The three **standards**.
 In triplicates
     + A single **Input** diluted 1/20 (normally it's the same for each antibody but you can test them all before selecting one).
 In triplicates
     + All your **IP Samples** diluted 1/20 (or adequate dilution).
 In triplicates
     + Include **two Negative control wells** (i.e. wells in which DNA replaced by H2O)
     + [In same cases, we also need to PCR a **plate reporter point** (Known DNA concentration, always the same pair of antibodies between each plate) (optional: useful to compare samples on different runs).
 We won't need it here.]

-* Plot measured Cq as a function of the log10(quantity) of the 3 **standards**.
-This allows to determine qPCR efficiency (see above) and detect the presence of potential PCR inhibitors.

 * In total, for each primer pair:
 	- For the calculation of primer efficiency: 3 x 3 = 9 wells
 	- negative controls (H2O): 2 wells